Jade approached us after her bank cancelled her debit card when she asked it to stop a payment, leading to financial stress and difficulties.

 What happened

-A week before her first repayment was due, Jade realised she wouldn't have enough money in the account.
-So she asked her bank to stop the CPA.
-The bank cancelled her card to try to help, but this didn’t stop the CPA and the lender took the first repayment.
+A week before the first repayment was due, Jade realised she wouldn't have enough money in her bank account to cover it.
+She asked her bank to cancel the CPA so the payment wouldn’t go through, but there was some confusion.
+The bank cancelled her card, but this didn’t stop the CPA.
+So the lender still took the first repayment.

 What we said

-In this case, we felt the bank had acted incorrectly.
-It should have cancelled the CPA regardless of what was agreed between Jade and the lender.
-So we told the bank to cancel the CPA, and waive the interest and charges it had applied to Jade’s overdrawn account.
+Regulations make it clear that when a customer requests to cancel a CPA, the bank is required to do so – regardless of the arrangements between the customer and a lender.
+So, we upheld Jade’s complaint and told the bank to cancel the CPA and waive the interest and charges it had applied to Jade’s overdrawn account.

-We also told the bank to pay Jade compensation.
-In deciding the amount, we took into account the distress and inconvenience Jade had experienced in trying to sort things out with her landlord – but also balanced this with the inconvenience she’d avoided by paying the lender the money she owed.
+We also told the bank to pay Jade compensation for distress and inconvenience.
+To decide how much, we considered the trouble Jade had had trying to sort things out with her landlord.
+We balanced this with the inconvenience she’d avoided because she no longer had to pay the lender the money she owed.